duesnate/nn-inference-fpga/project_report.rst

 In order to understand the interface of a convolutional block used in image classification, we must first understand the format of an input image.
 An RGB color image consist of a grid of pixels where each pixel has three associated intensity values for red, green, and blue.
 We therefore describe RGB images as having three channels.
 Typically these color values will have 8-bit precision per color to provide 256 levels of intensity.
 For example, a 32x32 RGB image will have 1024 pixels and will consist of 3072 bytes.
 The input description for the first convolution operation using the example can be described as a 32x32x3 three-dimensional grid of 8-bit values.

-The convolution operation consists primarily of the multiply-accumulate (MAC) operation.
+The convolution operation consists primarily of the multiply-accumulate (MACC) operation.
 The trained weights of a CNN are realized using what is called a "kernel" which is just a square grid of trained weight values that is smaller in dimension than the input image.
 It is important to note that when working with 3-channel RGB images, a unique kernel grid must exist for each color-channel resulting in a 3-dimensional MxNx3 shaped kernel.
 This grid of weights functions as a sliding filter that moves over the image where in each iteration it is convolved with an equally sized sub-section of the input image.
 For each iterative location of the kernel, the image grid and kernel grid are multiplied element-wise.
 The resulting product from each pixel-weight multiplication is then summed together respective of their color-channel to produce a scalar output.
 In a model for RGB images there will be three scalar values that correspond to each iteration of the applied kernel location.
 For the next iteration the kernel is shifted over the image by one pixel such that it covers a slightly different portion of the input.
 This process is repeated until all rows and columns of the image's grid-space have been convolved.
 The scalar outputs are then organized respectively to form a new grid of values called the "feature map".
 This feature map is then passed forward to the next operation in the network.
 Described above is the most basic form of the convolution operation.
 There are additional features that are commonly used in convolutional blocks that can typically be activated and adjusted by selecting parameters.
 In some situations it may be desirable to apply zero-padding to the convolution operation by surrounding the input image borders with zero-valued pixels.
 Applying zero-padding of size one will increase the input dimensions of the image by two in both vertical and horizontal dimensions (example: 6x6 grid becomes 8x8).
 Another common parameter used in convolution operations is stride length which typically by default is set to one.
 Stride length controls the number of pixels in which the kernel will shift over the image for each iteration.
 Stride length can be increased to effectively downsample and thus reduce the size of the output feature map.

 Implementing a convolution function in hardware is computationally expensive and will require a fair amount of processing resources.
 Convolution operations will typically consume the majority of the total utilized processing resources in CNN models.
 Intuitively, the convolution operations will occupy the majority of the utilized logic resources when implementing CNNs on FPGAs.